Rock Cottage, Mawgan, Helford River, Cornwall, UK.

-Our beautiful 16th century waterside property stands completely alone offering you seclusion and privacy - there are no neighbours or owners in sight; the garden and river birds are your company.
+Our beautiful 16th century waterside property stands completely alone offering you total seclusion; the garden and river birds are your company.
 It is a rare find these days to have an uninterrupted view to look at and what a 5* view we have.
 Ever-changing throughout the day and through the seasons, the gentle tidal waters of the Mawgan Creek ebb and flow bringing a myriad of water fowl back home daily.

 Rock Cottage is warm and cosy throughout with full central heating, so snuggle up on the comfy sofa with a book, or there is WiFi to keep you in touch with the outside world (if you want to be), exclusive fabulous views to enjoy from inside as well as the garden and bird life galore on the water to spy on.
 Good walks, wonderful landscape, coves and quiet beaches no more than 10 minutes away.